 As for Indian Patent Act, these exceptions are mainly covered in various sections of Chapter VI : Anticipation ( Section 29 to Section 34).
 Read about them here:

-Please see the page as under to contact us regarding this Website as well as for any of your Intellectual Property related quries such as pertaining to Patents, Trademarks and Copyrights .
+Please see the page as under to contact me regarding this Website as well as for any of your Intellectual Property related queries such as pertaining to Patents, Trademarks, Copyrights, Industrial Designs etc .
 Thank you. https://ipworld.in/contact-me/